Are 'Love is Blind' Season 7 Stars Ashley Adionser and Tyler Francis Still Together?

 (Image credit: Courtesy of Netflix)

-Tyler and Ashley seem to have one of the meant-to-be edits of the season (along with Taylor and Garrett).
-They're both the type to make breakfast for the rest of the rest of the group.
-He's okay with letting her go through his phone.
-They both ride horses, and they both want to go skydiving.
+In the pods, Tyler and Ashley seem to have one of the meant-to-be edits of the season (along with Taylor and Garrett).
+They're both the type to make breakfast for the rest of the rest of the group, and they both ride horses.
 They cry together through the pod wall when Tyler opens up about his childhood struggles; his mother, who was Serbian, struggled to put food on the table after she was disowned by her father for having children outside of her race.
 After that emotional moment, Tyler and Ashley quickly become boyfriend and girlfriend, and they keep bonding as their dates go well.
 They swap blankets, Tyler recites a prayer he wrote for them, and he says, "I love you," during a music-sharing date.
 (We don't get a lot of Ashley-specific moments besides her "mmm-hmm" in agreement, which is just a case of disappointing editing.)

 By episode 3, it's both Tyler's birthday and the engagement date.
 (Though they may have moved up the proposal since neither of them is dressed up like the others.)
 Ashley's proposal speech is about Tyler wearing his heart on his sleeve, and her taking a leap of faith with him.
 Tyler, on bended knee, says that she makes him feel safer than ever before; he passes out on the floor after she says yes.
 It's like their pods got transported into an iconic rom-com, and the vibe continues when they're all smiles during the in-person reveal.
 Tyler also goes, "Damn!" after seeing Ashley, which is the reaction all these men should have.